aws-samples/sample-to-create-mermaid-entity-diagrams-from-sql-using-agentic-ai-on-agentcore/codex-SQLtoERdiag-MCP/README.md

 The optional stack creates Amazon Aurora MySQL compatible database, generates credentials, a read-only user, and three related sample tables.
-You do not need the stack when you already have an authorized dev/test database.
+You do not need the stack when you already have an existing dev/test database.

 ## Prerequisites